 Ways to Get Cooking Abroad

-Some American culinary degree programs are directly linked to culinary schools abroad and may provide exchange opportunities where you can travel to a foreign country to complete course work.
-This could also be a good way to connect with potential employers after graduation.
-Wealthy families or celebrities may also hire American culinary school graduates to be their personal chefs.
-Places with a rapid economic growth rate and plenty of international residents like Dubai and Beijing may have more opportunities for American chefs.
+Some American culinary degree programs are directly linked to culinary schools abroad.
+Such programs may offer exchange opportunities, allowing students to travel to a foreign country to complete coursework.
+This can also be a good way to connect with potential employers after graduation.
+Places with a rapid economic growth rate and plenty of international residents, like Dubai and Beijing, may be particularly good locations for American chefs.